mwpastore/sinja/README.md

 * Enforces strict checking of the `Accept` and `Content-Type` request headers
 * Sets the `Content-Type` response header to `:api_json` (can be overriden with the `content_type` helper)
+* Normalizes query parameters to reflect the features supported by JSON:API (this may be strictly enforced in future versions of Sinja)
 * Formats all errors to the proper JSON:API structure
 * Serializes all response bodies (including errors) to JSON